Relationship of Donald Trump and Jeffrey Epstein: Epstein Files Transparency Act

-On November 18, 2025, the House of Representatives voted 427–1 pass a bill to force the Department of Justice to release available documents relating to Epstein and his associates.
+After opposing the bill for months, Trump reversed his stance on November 17 and called for Congress Republicans to "vote to release the Epstein files, because we have nothing to hide".
+The following day, Trump called for ABC News's broadcast license to be revoked after he was asked by the network's Mary Bruce about the Epstein files.
+On November 18, 2025, the U.S. House of Representatives voted 427–1 pass a bill to force the Department of Justice to release available documents relating to Epstein and his associates.
 Republican Clay Higgins was the sole representative to vote against the bill.
 House speaker Mike Johnson voted for the bill while falsely claiming that it would release sensitive information about victims.
 The United States Senate unanimously approved the bill only hours later, after Democratic senator Chuck Schumer triggered a unanimous consent procedure.

-After opposing the bill for months, Trump reversed his stance on November 17 and called for Congress Republicans to "vote to release the Epstein files, because we have nothing to hide".
+Released documents

-Earlier in the day of the bill's approval, Trump called for ABC News' broadcast license to be revoked after he was asked by the network's Mary Bruce about the Epstein files.
+The Department of Justice began releasing documents related to Epstein on December 19, with the ones that were released being heavily redacted.
+Less than one day later, file #468, which showed a photograph of Trump and Epstein together, was removed from the website.
+The file was later restored.
+A file released on December 23, 2025, was an email from a Manhattan assistant U.S. attorney, who stated Epstein's flight records revealed that "Donald Trump traveled on Epstein's private jet many more times than previously has been reported (or that we were aware), including during the period we would expect to charge in a Maxwell case."